yangshun/cs3217-problem-sets-writeup/public/ps/PS1/PS1.md

 ![plist Editor](/ps/ps1/img/plist.png)

-Your task is to write enumerators that traverse the graph in Depth-first and Breadth-first order starting from a given vertex.
+Your task is to write sub-classes of `NSEnumerator`s that traverse the graph in Depth-first and Breadth-first order starting from a given vertex.

+The driver program will parse property lists into their constituent Objective-C objects.
+This means that your implementation in this case only needs to deal with graphs represented as NSDictionaries in the format described above (i.e.: the dictionary under the key `graph`).

 - Find out what an `NSEnumerator` does. **(Not graded)**

 - Implement the class `DepthFirstSearchEnumerator`, which is a subclass of `NSEnumerator` for Depth-first Search. **(20 points)**